georchestra/georchestra/ldapadmin/README.md

  * from the CAS login page, by the way of text links: "lost password ?" and "create account".
  * from every SDI page, by clicking on the username: "Edit user details"

-These pages should by light (no need to ship ExtJS).
+These pages should be light (no need to ship ExtJS).

 ### Lost Password